 Ukrainian Easter Eggs by Vanberto

-Happy Easter – enjoy these beautiful Pysanky eggs from the Ukraine.
-These types of eggs are made using a wax-resist method where the designs are drawn on with a wax stylus.
+Happy Easter – enjoy these beautiful Pysanky eggs from the Ukraine!
+These types of eggs are made using a wax-resist method where the designs are drawn on with a wax stylus and then dye is applied.
 These Pysanky definitely make American-style food-colored eggs jealous.
-Though it may be a little late, Design*Sponge has a guide on how to make your own Pysanky.
+Though it may be a little late, Instructables and Design*Sponge have guides on how to make your own Pysanky.

 We had been warned that to really enjoy Las Tablas you have to prepare yourself for an epic onslaught of starch and meat.
 We were prepared.
 We entered Las Tablas’ Lincoln Avenue location (There is also a newer Irving Park Location) on a Saturday night, and the place was packed to the gills and the bar was lively.
 We had a reservation but even had to wait 20 minutes for the party to clear out a bit.
 The decor inside was nice, with cute Botero reproductions lining the walls.